 The lists above are provided to help members to select which boats to choose to paddle next as their skills improve.
 The list are also attached to notice boards in the club house and outside the boat shed.

-Kayaks are K (racing kayak) and TK (touring kayak), in singles, doubles and quads (eg K4 = racing kayak quad, TK2 = touring kayak double).
+Kayaks are K (racing kayak) and TK (touring kayak), in singles, doubles and quads (e.g. K4 = racing kayak quad, TK2 = touring kayak double).
 Kayaks use a double bladed paddle.
-We also have a number of plastic sea kayaks suitable for beginners and a plastic downriver K1.
+We also have a number of plastic sea kayaks suitable for beginners.

-Canoes are C (racing canoe) and TC (touring canoe), also in singles, doubles and quads (C4 = racing canoe quad, TC1 = single touring canoe).
+Canoes are C (racing canoe) and TC (touring canoe), also in singles, doubles and quads (e.g. C4 = racing canoe quad, TC1 = single touring canoe).
 Canoes use a single bladed paddle.
 Racing canoes (C boats) are mostly paddled in a "high kneeling" position.

-We also have a good range of club PFDs (personal flotation devices or buoyancy vests), paddles, canoe polo goals and some land based gym equipment including two ergos.
+We also have a good range of club PFDs (personal flotation devices or buoyancy vests), paddles, canoe polo goals and land based gym equipment including a paddling ergo and a Nelo "Powerhouse" paddle training machine.